CS-LTU/com7033-assignment-mahmoodfarooq85/README.md

 app.log, cache files
 These helps alot in support of security

-  It has Unit Testing also
+  It has Unit Testing also.

 I write some tests using pytest to check that: